 In this article, we’ll explore how cryptocurrency networks can be upgraded, despite the lack of a central authority.
 To do so, they use two different mechanisms: hard forks and soft forks.

-To understand how forks work, it’s important to first understand the participants involved in the decision-making process (or governance) of the network.
+To understand how forks work, it’s important to first understand the participants involved in the decision-making process (or governance

 Developers are responsible for creating and updating the code.
 For your typical coin, anyone can contribute to this process.
 The code is available publicly, so they can submit changes for other developers to review.

 Miners are the ones that secure the network.
 They run the cryptocurrency’s code and dedicate resources to adding new blocks to the blockchain.
-In the Bitcoin network, for example, they do so via Proof of Work.
-They’re rewarded for their efforts in the form of a block reward.
+In the Bitcoin network, for example, they do so via Proof of Work

 You’ll often find overlap in these categories.
 You could, for instance, be a developer and a full node user, or a miner and full node user.
 You could be all three or none.
 In fact, many of what we consider to be cryptocurrency users don’t take on any of these roles.
 Instead, they opt to use light nodes or centralized services.